Frequently asked questions

 Websockets are always enabled for HTTP services.

 It's simple: just let Sandhole take care of that for you!
-Nothing stops you from connecting to Sandhole on the localhost, and just like any reverse proxy, it will redirect the traffic appropriately for you.
+Nothing stops you from connecting to Sandhole on localhost, and just like any reverse proxy, it will redirect the traffic appropriately for you.

 How do I disable HTTP/TCP/aliasing?